MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 ### <a name="example--fixed-application-in-purchase-return"></a>Example – Fixed Application in Purchase Return
 The following example, which illustrates the effect of fixed application of a purchase return of an item using the FIFO costing method, is based on the following scenario:

-1. In entry number 1, the user posts a purchase at a cost of LCY 10.00.
+1. In entry 1, the user posts a purchase at a cost of LCY 10.00.
-2. In entry number 2, the user posts a purchase at a cost of LCY 20.00.
+2. In entry 2, the user posts a purchase at a cost of LCY 20.00.
-3. In entry number 3, the user posts a purchase return.
+3. In entry 3, the user posts a purchase return.
 The user makes a fixed application to the second purchase by entering the item ledger entry number in the **Appl.-to Item Entry** field on the purchase return order line.

 The following table shows item ledger entries resulting from the scenario.